OUIsolutions/BearHttpsClient/docs/ai_doc.md

 void BearHttpsRequest_send_cJSON_with_ownership_control(BearHttpsRequest *self,cJSON *json,short ownership_mode);
 void BearHttpsRequest_send_cJSON(BearHttpsRequest *self,cJSON *json);

-// dont use cJSON_Delete on the return of these function, since they are managed by the BearHttpsRequest struct const cJSON * BearHttpsRequest_create_cJSONPayloadObject(BearHttpsRequest *self);
+const cJSON * BearHttpsRequest_create_cJSONPayloadObject(BearHttpsRequest *self);

-// dont use cJSON_Delete on the return of these functions, since they are managed by the BearHttpsRequest struct const cJSON * BearHttpsRequest_create_cJSONPayloadArray(BearHttpsRequest *self);
+const cJSON * BearHttpsRequest_create_cJSONPayloadArray(BearHttpsRequest *self);
 BearHttpsResponse * BearHttpsRequest_fetch(BearHttpsRequest *self);

 void BearHttpsRequest_free(BearHttpsRequest *self);
 ~~~